Submission #10186: OmerAras55's Linux Mario Forever: Community Edition "warps" in 08:01.333

 I'm 99.999% sure there's no room for improvement in this level because I'm constantly running to the right until the level ends.
 Nothing really surprising here.

 Well, thanks to fast acceleration and corner corrections, I saved not one but two frames compared to the old TAS.
-I'd like to briefly mention the following about this level:
+I'd like to briefly mention the following about this part below:

 Passing through Goomba.
 The reason I found this was that while making the TAS, I finished the level at 1158 frames, but I was trying to finish it at 1157 frames.
 As you can see, corner correction can be done on the block where this Goomba falls.
 And after hours of trying, I found this and was able to finish the level at 1157 frames for the first time.
 But later, I discovered the fast acceleration technique at the start of the levels, and because of this corner correction and Luigi's alignment, it no longer worked, and there was no need for me to use this block for frame 1157.
 But still, passing through Goomba like this is funny.